 Frank takes an active leadership role in the community, having served on the boards of directors of Communities in Schools of Brunswick County, the North Brunswick Chamber of Commerce and as president of the Leland Area Rotary Club.
 He has also served on the Brunswick Community College Small Business Center Advisory Committee, chaired the Boy Scouts’ 2010 and 2011 fundraising breakfasts in Leland and served on the executive board of the Cape Fear Council, Boy Scouts of America.

 In August 2013, then-Governor Pat McCrory appointed Frank to the N.C.
 Commission on Volunteerism & Community Service, a role in which he served until April 2017.
-He also serves as chair of the General Government Steering Committee for the N.C.
+He also served as chair of the General Government Steering Committee for the N.C.
 Association of County Commissioners and on the association’s legislative goals committee and board of directors.
-Frank is also a member of the N.C.
+Frank is a member of the N.C.
 Leadership Council for the National Federation of Independent Business (NFIB).
 He was a member of Class 14 of the Brunswick Sheriff’s Citizens Academy in the Fall of 2013 and is a Spring 1996 Fellow of the N.C.
 Institute of Political Leadership.